algosup/2024-2025-project-1-fpga-team-8/documents/quality_assurance/test_plan.md

 ## 1. Introduction

-This document outlines the test plan for verifying and validating the Frogger game developed in Verilog[^2] for execution on the Go Board FPGA[^1] platform.
+This document outlines the test plan for verifying and validating the Froggo game developed in Verilog[^2] for execution on the Go Board FPGA[^1] platform.
 The objective is to ensure that the game functions correctly, both in terms of gameplay logic, and interaction with the hardware peripherals (7-segment displays, switches, LEDs).

+The whole

 ## 2. Test Environment

-The test environement includes the hardware, the firmware and the development tools necessary for testing the Frogger game that will be uploaded on the FPGA[^1].
+The test environement includes the hardware, the firmware and the development tools necessary for testing the Froggo game that will be uploaded on the FPGA[^1].

 ### 2.1.
 Hardware Platform